 The tuition refund to which students are entitled as a result of withdrawal or dismissal is governed by regulations of the State of North Carolina General Statutes and Administrative Code and by the Accrediting Council for Continuing Education and Training.
 MyComputerCareer will base refunds on whichever policy is most beneficial to the student based upon the current regulations from both entities.
 The student has the right to cancel this agreement at any time.
-If the school rejects the student, all tuition and fees will be refunded.
-If the institution cancels a program subsequent to a student's enrollment, the institution will refund all tuition and fees paid by the student.
-A no-show is defined as any cancellation of enrollment prior to the Lab Start Date.
-A full refund of tuition and fees will be made to all enrolled students determined to be a no-show.
+If the school rejects the student, one hundred percent (100%) tuition and fees will be refunded.
+If the institution cancels a program subsequent to a student's enrollment, the institution will refund one hundred percent (100%) tuition and fees paid by the student.
+A noshow is defined as any cancellation of enrollment prior to the Lab Start Date.
+A one hundred percent (100%) refund of tuition and fees will be made to all enrolled students determined to be a no-show.
 Refunds for books, tools, or other supplies will be handled separately from refund of tuition and fees.
 The student will not be required to purchase instructional supplies, books and tools until such time as these materials are required.
 Once these materials are purchased and the student starts the program, no refund will be made.

 Refund computations will be based on scheduled course time of class attendance through the last date of attendance.
 Leaves of absence, suspensions, and school holidays will not be counted as part of the scheduled class attendance.
 The effective date of termination for refund purposes will be the last day of attendance.
 The institution may retain an administrative fee associated with withdrawal or termination not to exceed \$100.
 When determining the number of weeks completed by the student, the institution will consider a partial week the same as if a whole week were completed, provided the student was present at least one day during the scheduled week.
-Up to the 25% mark, a student will receive a 75% refund of the total tuition.
+A seventy-five percent (75%) refund, excluding any disclosed non-refundable fees, if the student officially withdraws or is officially withdrawn by the school on or before reaching twenty-five percent (25%) of the total instructional hours of the program in which the student is enrolled.
 After the 25% mark and through fifty percent (50%) of the period of financial obligation, tuition charges retained will not exceed a prorated portion of tuition for the training period completed, plus ten percent (10%) of the unearned tuition for the period of training that was not completed, up to a maximum of \$1,000.
 After fifty percent (50%) of the period of financial obligation is completed, the school may retain the full tuition.